josh-wentzien/josh-wentzien.github.io/content/senior/_index.md

 figured that I really ought to see.
 To my surprise and delight, however, there are numerous masterpieces, one after another after another, and it took me five hours to get through the museum.
 Near the end was Raphael's “The School of Athens”, which I hadn’t realized was there.

-This artwork and how I came to find is a good symbol for my entire time in
-Europe: how much I learned through study and the frequent serendipity in myday-to-day life.
+This artwork and how I came to find is a good symbol for my entire time in Europe: how much I learned through study and the frequent serendipity in my day-to-day life.